searchspring/snap/packages/snap-preact-components/src/components/Molecules/Slider/readme.md

 ```

 ### tickSize
-The `tickSize` props specifies the unit number between ticks.
+The `tickSize` prop specifies the unit number between ticks.
 Must be used with `showTicks` prop.

 ```jsx
 <Slider